D-25-PII-00006 | PIIRS | Research | Posting Expires 2/28/2025 11:59 PM, EDT

-Peking University and Princeton University have established a Postdoctoral Fellowship Program: Peking-Princeton Postdoctoral Program (PPPP), aiming at training highly-qualified, early-career postdoctoral researchers in studies of contemporary China so that they are positioned to become leaders in their respective academic fields.
-Princeton University and Peking University invite applications for two postdoctoral research associates in studies of contemporary China for academic year 2024-26.
+Peking University and Princeton University have collaborated to establish a Postdoctoral Fellowship Program, the Peking-Princeton Postdoctoral Program (PPPP), with the aim of training highly-qualified early-career postdoctoral researchers in studies of contemporary China and positioning them to become leaders in their respective academic fields.
+Princeton University and Peking University invite applications for two postdoctoral research associates in studies of contemporary China starting from the 2025-26 academic year.

 For the stay at Peking University, benefits and stipend are competitive and in line with Chinese policy.
-All the benefits are provided by the Boya Postdoctoral Fellowship Program of Peking University (click for detailed information about benefits) and subject to change.
+All the benefits are provided by the Boya Postdoctoral Fellowship Program of Peking University (click for more detailed information) and subject to change.
 The fellows will further be eligible to apply for research funding from external sources.

 For the stay at Princeton University, stipend and benefits are competitive.
 Fellows will be eligible to apply for travel funding, have access to resources at the Paul and Marcia Wythes Center on Contemporary China, and be eligible for employee benefits provided by Princeton.
 During the appointment at Princeton, the postdoctoral researcher will hold a visiting appointment at Peking University.